17 Troubling Relationship Conflict Patterns to Fix

 9. Threats and ultimatums

-Too often, partners will turn to ultimatums or threats in an effort to get a partner to submit to their way of thinking in an argument.
+Too often, partners turn to ultimatums or threats in an effort to get the other to submit during an argument.
+This is an exceptionally destructive pattern that weakens trust and safety in the relationship.

 10. Silent treatment